intel/crd-reconciler-for-kubernetes/README.md

-After running `dep ensure --add` or manually editing `Gopkg.toml`, you must manually re-run `make dep` to update your local `kube-controllers-go-dep` image.
+After running `dep ensure --add` or manually editing `Gopkg.toml`, you must manually re-run `make dep` to update your local `crd-reconciler-for-kubernetes-dep` image.
 Otherwise, the other make targets will be based off of an outdated set of source dependencies.